bids-apps/BrainSuite/README.md

   /data /output group --modelspec modelspec.json
 ```

-#### Pre-requisite ####
-* A TSV file containing data that is to be used for group analysis.
-The file must contain a column with a column header “**participant_id**” with the subject ID listed.
-This file MUST be in the output folder containing the outputs of the processed images.
-An example file can be downloaded [here](http://brainsuite.org/wp-content/uploads/2018/05/participants.tsv).
-* A JSON file containing the specifications for group level analysis.
-Details on the fields are listed below.
-Sample JSON file is provided with the source code (BrainSuite/sample_modelspec.json)

 #### Explanation of modelspec.json fields ####
 * **tsv_fname** : Name of the TSV file containing data that is to be used for group analysis.